top of page

 AdobeStock_brandphoto.png

-Staff and patients across both health boards are being given access to the Adora menopause companion app, along with live education webinar events and resources.
-The pilot includes an evaluation and research component designed to understand how people use Adora, what menopause support they find most helpful, and how digital resources can support the wellbeing of NHS staff and patients.
-We are also considering the financial impacts of menopause - both for the NHS in West Scotland and women who seek help outside of the NHS.
+Staff and patients across both health boards were given access to the Adora menopause companion app — a clinically backed Class I medical device — along with live expert-led webinar events and evidence-based resources.
+Delivered over 12 weeks, the pilot included an evaluation and research component designed to understand patterns of symptom experience, including areas such as fatigue, sleep, and cognitive challenges, particularly among women who may be in earlier stages of menopause.
+We also examined the financial impacts of menopause — both for the NHS in West Scotland and for women who seek help outside of the NHS.

 Why this matters